Unknown3658/pwdgen/README.md

 ### Verified platforms
 ##It works and builds reliably on Windows; code for macOS and Linux has been added, but builds and functionality haven't been verified.
-##Anyway, who knows—test it out and let me know in the issues.
+##Anyway, who knows-test it out and let me know in the issues.

 ### Linux